ppy/osu-wiki/wiki/osu!_wiki/Maintenance/en.md

 Contributors are encouraged to fix broken links while updating articles.
 That said, for some situations, that may require more work than is relevant for the pull request:

-- Small individual fixes to an article (that are not meant to generally clean up an article)
+- Small individual fixes to articles (that are not meant to generally clean them up)
 - Section links to a translation where the section does not exist
 - Moving files around (for links already broken not as a result from this)